France's Macron meets with US top diplomat in first talks since submarine spat | DW | 05.10.2021

 The one-on-one meeting came as a surprise, as Blinken and Macron were not scheduled to meet during the US top diplomat's two-day visit to Paris.

-During the 40-minute meeting, the two came to a "common agreement that we have an opportunity now to deepen and strengthen the coordination," a State Department official told news agency AFP.
+During the 40-minute meeting, the two came to a "common agreement that we have an opportunity now to deepen and strengthen the coordination," a State Department official told reporters.

+Blinken told Macron that the US was "certainly supportive of European defense and security initiatives" that boost defense but do not undermine NATO.

 The official, however, noted that "a lot of hard work remains to be done."